 T. Mark Hodges International Service Award

-T. Mark Hodges (1933–2006), 1999 recipient of the Marcia C. Noyes Award from the Medical Library Association, was a lifelong believer in the importance of international connections between librarians.
-The T. Mark Hodges International Service Award (ISA) was established in 2007 to honor outstanding individual achievement in promoting, enabling, and/or delivering improvements in the quality of health information internationally through the development of health information professionals, the improvement of libraries, or an increased use of health information services.
-The awardee receives a certificate at the MLA annual meeting and the option of receiving a cash prize of $500, or a donation from the Medical Library Association (MLA) in the amount of $500 to a charity of their choice.
+T. Mark Hodges (1933–2006) was a lifelong believer in the importance of international connections between librarians.
+The T. Mark Hodges International Service Award was established in 2007 to honor outstanding individual achievement in promoting, enabling, and/or delivering improvements in the quality of health information internationally through the development of health information professionals, the improvement of libraries, or an increased use of health information services.

 - Membership in MLA is not required.

 - Nominees usually would hold a professional library or information science qualification but in the case of exceptional candidates this criterion may be waived.

 - The award is designed to enable MLA to recognize the widest range of achievement in the development of health information services in the international context.
 It will normally recognize a professional contribution over a sustained period of time, but may also mark a single, outstanding achievement of global significance.

 - The nominee’s achievement may cover the whole range of health information services or a single aspect, and similarly, it may be worldwide in its impact or of more narrow and intense focus.

 - Nomination form, including all supporting documentation, must be completed no later than November 1.